ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-11-18-how-to-get-started-with-web-ui-automation.md

 ##### **Step 3: Creating tests and running them**

-1. **Let’s remove the debug test and add HomePageTests.java instead.**
+1. **Let's remove the debug test and add HomePageTests.java instead.**

 For clarity, let us return to the pseudocode written at the beginning: